search ]

 You’ll be able to add posts, view and edit the posts of this content type in the admin dashboard, and of course, see the published posts on your website.

-As I mentioned, there are quite a few parameters that can be defined when creating a new content type, and I will explain some of them here.
-For the complete list of options and parameters, refer to the WordPress Codex.
+There are quite a few parameters that can be defined when creating a new content type.
+For the complete list, refer to the WordPress Developer Resources.

 Note the reserved names when working with WordPress, and you cannot use these for taxonomies or post types you create; otherwise, you’ll run into issues.